Exelotl24/data-science-S2025/challenges/c11-psaap-assignment.md

 **Observations**:

 - Which model is *most accurate*?
 Which is *least accurate*?
-  - The most accurate model is the baseline while the nonphysical model is the least accurate.
+  - The most accurate model is the cheat while the nonphysical model is the least accurate.
 - What *Category* of variable is `avg_T`?
 Why is it such an effective predictor?
   - avg_T is the output plane-averaged fluid temperature, it is an